-An Act to provide for the greater Security of this Province by a better regulation of the Militia, and to repeal the Militia Laws now in force.
+An Act to provide for the greater security of this Province, by a better regulation of the Militia, and to repeal the Militia Laws now in force.

-Be it enacted by the Lieutenant-Governor, Council and Assembly, that every man residing, or who shall come to reside, within this province, from sixteen to sixty years of age (excepting such as are herein after excepted) shall be enrolled in the militia, and be bound to serve in the militia of the county, district, town or place wherein he resides.
+Be it enacted by the Lieutenant-Governor, Council and Assembly, that every man residing, or who shall come to reside, within this province, from sixteen to sixty years of age, (excepting such as are hereinafter excepted) shall be enrolled in the militia, and be bound to serve in the militia of the county, district, town or place, wherein he resides.

-11. And be it further enacted, that the militia shall be formed into regiments by countries or districts, being divisions of counties; and if any such county or district shall be sufficiently populous to admit of the regiment being subdivided into two or more battalions, it shall be lawful for the Governor, or Commander in Chief, to subdivide the said regiment into battalions, to consist of not less than three hundred nor more than six hundred men each, and to affix the limits of the district composing such battalions; and all regimented companies, (flank companies excepted) shall be formed by districts in such manner as that such companies may be assembled as conveniently as possible; and each company shall consist of not less than forty men, to be commanded by one captain and two subalterns, and when it shall exceed sixty men, additional officers may be appointed thereto, in the proportion of one officer to twenty rank and file, and the field officers, and officers commanding companies, at their meeting, herein after directed, shall regulate the limits of the company districts, and the number of men to be enrolled in each company; and the clerk of the company is hereby required to register in a book, to be provided and kept by him for that purpose, the names of all persons belonging to such company, which book is to be ready at all times for the inspection of the captain and other officers of the company.

-III.
-Provided always, and be it further enacted, that in harbors and settlements where the persons liable to serve in the militia are not so numerous as to form a complete company, it shall be lawful to form the same into smaller companies, and if they shall not amount to more than twenty men then only one officer shall be appointed for such company, and if more than twenty and not exceeding thirty, only two officers shall be appointed to such company.
+- II.
+And be it further enacted, that the militia shall be formed into regiments, by counties or districts, being divisions of counties.
+And if any such county or district shall be sufficiently populous to admit of the regiment's being subdivided into two or more battalions, it shall and may be lawful for the Governor, Lieutenant-Governor or Commander in Chief, to subdivide the said regiment into battalions, to consist of not less than three hundred, nor more than eight hundred men each, and to affix the limits of the district composing such battalions.
+And all companies, (flank companies excepted) shall be formed by districts in such manner as that such companies may be assembled as conveniently as possible: and such company shall consist of not less than thirty, nor more than eighty, men, to be commanded by one captain and two subalterns, and when it shall exceed sixty men, one additional officer may be appointed thereto.
+And the field officers, and officers commanding companies, at their meeting hereinafter directed, shall regulate the limits of the company districts, and the number of men to be enrolled in each company, and the clerk of the company is hereby required to register in a book, to be provided and kept for that purpose by him, the names of all persons belonging to such company, which book is to be ready at all times for the inspection of the captain and other officers of the company. - III.
+Provided always, and be it further enacted, that in harbours and settlements, where the persons liable to serve in the militia are not so numerous as to form a complete company, it shall be lawful to form the same into smaller companies, and if they shall not amount to more than twenty men, then only one officer shall be appointed for such company, and if more than twenty, and not exceeding thirty, only two officers shall be appointed to such company.